About this course

 Through university sessions and placement practice you’ll also learn essential skills such as:

 You'll put what you’ve learned into practice through placements at 2 schools in or near Southampton.
 You'll spend at least 120 days on placement.
 You’ll start by observing lessons and working with small groups of students.
 When you’re ready, you’ll get your first experience of teaching the whole class.
 You’ll have the support of a school-based mentor throughout this time.

 You’ll develop your subject-specific skills and best practice in your sessions at the University.
 You’ll use also this time to prepare for your placements, and evaluate your school-based work.

-Your course leader is Melanie Smith, Senior Teaching Fellow within Southampton Education School.
+Your course leader is Kathryn Broom, Senior Teaching Fellow within Southampton Education School.